FullByte/FullByte.github.io/docs/about/life/wisdom.md

 ## Reflection

-Practice "Ichigoichie", japanese for "Treasure every encounter, for it will never recure."
+Practice "Ichigoichie", japanese for "Treasure every encounter, for it will never reoccur."

 ### What went well?